mtahagocer/singleton-service/README.md

 ## Setup
 First, install it:

-npm install --save singleton-container or
+npm install --save singleton-service or

-yarn add singleton-container
+yarn add singleton-service

 ## Usage with example :